jkaczmarzyk/RedditMentalHealth/README.md

 <h4>📁 results</h4>

-This folder contains the metrics of the training.
+This folder contains comparison plots and the metrics of the training.

 <h4>📁 datasets</h4>